initialxy/initialxy-points/.roo/rules/app.md

 # initialxy-points App Summary

 **App Description:** A simple web app that helps track points earned by kids and allows them to redeem points for rewards.
+See docs/PRD.md for more context.

 **Technical Stack:**
 - Frontend: Vue.js with Nuxt.js framework (additional modules: nuxt/fonts, nuxt/icon, nuxt/ui)